 1955 – 1968

 Guinness then approved a minimalistic logo, simplified to a harp on a white background.
-The musical instrument was detailed to the smallest detail: it repeated the number of strings, shape, curves, the pattern of the original.
+The musical instrument was detailed to the smallest detail: it repeated the number of strings, shape, curves, and the pattern of the original.

 1968 – 1997